 This power would allow the community to end the term of a director, and trigger a reappointment process.
 For directors appointed by supporting organisations or advisory committees, or subdivisions within them (e.g. within the GNSO), a process led by that organisation or subdivision could lead to the director’s removal.
 The principle is that the appointer is also the remover, and that is where the decision is made.

-For the removal of non-SO/AC directors appointed by the Nominating Committee, an SO, AC or SG could escalate issues with the director to the point where there was consideration of the director’s removal by the community mechanism.
+For the removal of non-SO/AC directors appointed by the Nominating Committee, an SO, AC or SG could escalate issues with the director to the point where there was consideration of the director’s removal by the community mechanism noted in 6.5.1 above.

 Whether the decision-making body is the SO/AC or the community mechanism, removal would require a [66%/75%] supermajority (or equivalent) to decide in favour of removal.

-The petitioning threshold to start the consideration of removing a director is to be agreed once we have greater clarity on what the mechanism is to do so, but should be set at around 40% (a range from 20% to half-plus-one was discussed) of those who would make the decision.
+The petitioning threshold to start the consideration of removing a director is to be agreed once we have greater clarity on what the mechanism is to do so, but should be set at a majority of those who would make the decision.

 In our last call there was considerable debate on the above, with the question of whether common requirements should be imposed on SOs/ACs for the thresholds of their processes – and if so whether ranges should be specified.
 For example: “Each SO/AC will define its own process for removal but the threshold to call for such must be at least A% or equivalent, and the majority to enact a removal must be at least B% or equivalent.”